pgmpy/pgmpy/docs/started/contributing.rst

 Tests
 -----

-We use [Travis CI](https://travis-ci.org/) for continous integration and python [unittest module](https://docs.python.org/2/library/unittest.html) for writing tests.
+We use [Travis CI](https://travis-ci.org/) for continuous integration and python [unittest module](https://docs.python.org/2/library/unittest.html) for writing tests.
 You should write tests for every feature you add or bug you solve in the code.
 Having automated tests for every line of our code let us make big changes